So, you want to get started with gardening. From Scratch.

 The bulb plants are ornamental plants that contain food storage parts to sustain their growth.
 It includes plants such as daffodils, corms, and tubers.
 You can plant it for its colorful flowers and decorative foliage.

 Annuals and Biennial Plants

-You can grow annual and biennial plants for flower, but these die within a year or two.
+You can grow annual and biennial plants for flowers, but these die within a year or two.
 These produce stems and leaves in their first year, then bloom and die in the second year.
 The hardy plants are great to plant around borders, whereas use pots to grow the tender plants.

 Climber plants raise on host plants or structures in search of nutrients and sunlight.
 It includes different evergreen and deciduous plants.
 Some climbers have a soft stem, while others can be woody.

 You need to set up trellis or wires or provide a host tree or shrub for the climber to climb.

 The water plants are great for ponds and landscaping that live in and around the water.
 Oxygenators water plants help keep the water clear by starving out the weed.